smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

   - buttonView (opaque) with three buttons ("fav", "remove", "radio")
   - imageView (opaque) for primary graphic

-App presents following overlay controller (present list of albums) with view hierachy:
+App presents the following overlay controller (present list of albums) with view hierarchy:

 - view (transparent)
   - textView (transparent) with one line of text ("loading")